emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 Action: Implement energy-saving measures and upgrades.
 Tracking: Measure again to see if efficiency improves towards 8-10 Gbps per watt.

-- step 2 "component":  part of the device hw or sw migrated to support GREEN framework elements, TODO add refs to [legacy-path] sections.
+- step 2 "component":  part of the device hw or sw migrated to support GREEN framework elements.

 - step 3 "device controleur"

 - step 4 "network level"

 For this use case, the following requirements apply :

 TODO; These requirements are under revision as this is a work in progress.

 |id|category|requirements|note|Priority|